-Deep emotional difficulties linked to a serious illness are not always easy to talk about, however.
-Often they can be hard to share with loved ones.
+Deep emotional difficulties linked to a serious illness are not always easy to talk about.
+Often, they can be hard to share with loved ones.
 If you feel that your relative's or friend's low moods are getting the better of them, discuss it with the visiting nurse or the GP.
 A useful booklet called Understanding the Emotional Effects of Cancer has been written for people with cancer and is available from the Irish Cancer Society.
 It is also suitable for anyone coping with a serious illness.
-Call the Nurseline on 1800 200 700 if you would like a free copy.
+Call our Support Line on 1800 200 700 if you would like a free copy or download it from www.cancer.ie